Ticlow/network-security-labs/lab03-switching-vs-routing/notes.md

 - Routers connect different subnets (Layer 3)
 - Devices in different networks require a router to communicate
 - The default gateway enables traffic to leave the local subnet
+- The difference between a Subnet and a Subnetmask